chenxi1227/AI-NetPulse/README.md

 - mitmproxy requires the proxy to be configured on the client device (CA certificate installation for HTTPS inspection)
 - after connect to proxy open [mitm.it](http://mitm.it) on browser and install the CA certificate
 - The proxy runs on port 8080 by default
+- If you want to remove sample data， just delete the project.db in the project folder

 - First time run vite on Windows may need a period of time
 ```bat